f5devcentral/f5-rseries-training/docs/rseries_security.rst

 F5OS only allows management access via a single out-of-band management interface.
 Access to that single management IP address may be restricted to specific IP addresses (both IPv4 and IPv6), subnets (via Prefix Length), as well as protocols - 443 (HTTPS), 80 (HTTP), 8888 (RESTCONF), 161 (SNMP), 7001 (VCONSOLE), and 22 (SSH).
 An administrator can add one or more Allow List entries via the CLI, webUI or API to lock down access to specific endpoints.

 By default, all ports except for 161 (SNMP) are enabled for access, meaning ports 80, 443, 8888, 7001, and 22 are allowed access.
 Port 80 is only open to allow a redirect to port 443 in case someone tries to access the webUI over port 80.
 The webUI itself is not accessible over port 80.
-Port 161 is typically viewed as un-secure and is therefore not accessible until an allow list entry is created for the endpoint trying to access F5OS using SNMP queries.
+Port 161 (SNMP) is typically viewed as un-secure and is therefore not accessible until an allow list entry is created for the endpoint trying to access F5OS using SNMP queries.
 Ideally SNMPv3 should be utilized to provide additional layers of security on an otherwise un-secure protocol.
 VCONSOLE access also must be explicitly configured before access to the tenants is possible over port 7001.

-To further lock down access you may add an Allow List entry including an IP address and optional prefix for each of the protocols listed above.
+To further lock down access, you may add an Allow List entry including an IP address and optional prefix for each of the protocols listed above.
 As an example, if you wanted to restrict API and webUI access to a particular IP address and/or subnet, you can add an Allow List entry for the desired IP or subnet (using the prefix length), specify port 443 and all access from other IP endpoints will be prevented.

 Adding Allow List Entries via CLI